Abandoned

 Váthia, Greece, reclaiming the ruins

-Romagni, Università di Camerino, Scuola di Ateneo
+Ludovico Romagni, Università di

 Alterations.
 Observations on the conflict